bread-modular/website/content/blog/05-intro-to-breadmodular.md

 image: /images/blog/bread-modular-with-friends.jpg
 ---

 Bread Modular is a modular synth platform built from scratch.
-Unlike VCVRack, which is based on the Eurorack standard, Bread Modular takes a completely different approach.
+Unlike VCV Rack, which is based on the Eurorack standard, Bread Modular takes a completely different approach.
 However, the core concepts you've learned still apply.

 This guide will help you map your modular knowledge to Bread Modular.

+## 0. About Bread Modular

+1. You can power a Bread Modular case over USB-C, making it truly portable.
+2. Both headphone and line-level outputs are built into the base.
+3. You can host up to 12 modules in a single base.
+4. Most modules accept MIDI, giving you more control with fewer cables.
+5. The platform runs on 3.3 V, so analog circuits such as Moog-style filters and noise generators are harder to implement; we often rely on digital solutions instead.
+6. It is more affordable than Eurorack, though it is still expensive.

 ## 1. Supersaw Oscillator